NikolayNIK/material_table_view/README.md

   the columns have been separated and there is more content to scroll to.
 - Horizontally scrollable header and footer support.
+- [SliverTableView] - sliver variant of a table view which can be used in a [CustomScrollView] alongside other slivers (including other instances of the [SliverTableView]) to be scrolled vertically by a single view.
+  It features sticky header and footer, and the same capabilities as a regular one.

 ## Usage